cal-itp/data-infra/docs/analytics_onboarding/overview.md

 (technical-onboarding)=
 # Technical Onboarding
-:::{admonition} Bookmark this Page for Quick Access to Team Resources
+:::{admonition} Bookmark this page for quick access to team resources
 :class: tip
 **Analysts**
 * See below for list of our collaboration and analysis tools.